 There are over 400 Passiflora species.
-Passiflora incarnata is the most common species found in herbal products, and the one we'll focus on in this blog.
-Common names for passionflower include maypop, purple passionflower, true passionflower, Holy-Trinity flower, molly-pop, pop-apple, water lemon and apricot vine.
+Passiflora incarnata is the most common species found in herbal products, and is what we use here at WishGarden.
+Common names for Passionflower include maypop, purple Passionflower, true Passionflower, Holy-Trinity flower, molly-pop, pop-apple, water lemon and apricot vine.

 Another version of the legend says that the name originated in Italy for similar reasons, having a religious connotation.
 This version of the naming legend says the name is derived from the phrase flos passionis, which is a shortened version of fior della passione, referencing the symbolism of the Passion of Christ.